coleifer/peewee/docs/peewee/query_operators.rst

 ``~``            Unary negation (e.g., NOT x)
 ================ =======================================

-Because I ran out of operators to override, there are some additional query operations available as methods:
+Additional operations are provided as methods:

 ======================= ===============================================
 Method                  Meaning